 Some 7,000 jobs and $1.7 billion are expected to be added to Singapore's gross domestic product by the clean-energy sector by 2015.

+Dr Tan is leading a Singapore delegation on a week-long study trip to Europe, where the group is visiting various institutes with expertise in water and clean-energy technologies.
 In the past two days, the group has called on three solar energy agencies, including German solar cell manufacturer Deutsche Solar, a subsidiary of one of the world's largest solar companies, SolarWorld.

 At the Energy Research Centre of the Netherlands (ECN) in Petten, Dr Tan explained that the increasing price of electricity produced from burning fossil fuels was thrusting Singapore into the solar power industry.